 You can use the BlueConic connection with The Trade Desk to export segment data to better target your audiences with advertising.
-This connection supports Unified ID 2.0 which enables you to bid on digital ads using first-party data.
+This connection supports Unified ID 2.0 (UID2) which enables you to bid on digital ads using first-party data.
 This connection supports batch export.

 About BlueConic: The BlueConic Customer Data Platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.

-Adding a The Trade Desk connection
+Adding a connection to The Trade Desk

 - Click Connections in the Navigation bar.